uudruid74/RestHome/README.md

 at any given time.
 New timers with the same name will replace the command of the previous timer.

+9) Added Delay to device section such that this delay (in seconds, floats allowed) is inserted after every command is sent.
+Default is 0

+**TODO: REWRITE ALL DOCUMENTATION**

-FIXME: How can I change device domains?
+**FIXME:** How can I change device domains?
 Add the parenthesis params and then start passing the device name in the parameter dictionary rather than its own parameter.
     Ex: command = MACRO suba subb(devicename=LivingRoom-Heater) subc

 Parameters should be URL params, then POST values, then settings params